 Have leftover sourdough discard?
 Don’t throw it away!
 Learn how to use, store and create incredible sourdough discard recipes at home without the waste.

 As part of the feeding process, most bakers discard some of their sourdough starter before adding fresh flour and water to the jar.
 This is done to refresh the acidity levels (think sweet vs. sour smell) and to manage its overall growth in size.
+This technique is crucial for successful sourdough bread.

 However, the whole “discard” process can feel really wasteful and counterintuitive to some.
 Do you really have to throw it away?
 Can it be used for something else?

-Luckily, there are several ways to make sourdough more sustainable and here, you’ll learn how to use, store and create incredible sourdough discard recipes the whole family will enjoy.
+Luckily, there are several ways to make sourdough more sustainable, and here you’ll learn how to use, store and create incredible sourdough discard recipes the whole family will enjoy.

 Sourdough discard is the portion of your starter that is removed and discarded before feeding what’s left in the jar.
 It can be at room temperature or come directly from the fridge.